TEACHING OUR YOUTH

 Each summer we put away our formal curriculum and do as much experiential learning as we can.
 We look forward to school-wide themes that encourage more puppets, more singing, and more play.

-We integrate water play days into our weekly routine and even have some special visitors.
+We integrate water play days into our summer routine and even have some special visitors.